IBM-Cloud/techxchange-labs/docs/pfeng-1818/05-testing-connectivity-applications.md

     ssh -i $PRIVATE_KEY_FILE root@$WORKLOAD_IP_1
     ```

+   When prompted to continue connecting, type `yes`.
 If successful, your prompt will change again to `root@<workload-server-name>`.
 You have successfully "jumped" from the public internet to the secure, private workload environment.

     > **Note:** For the next step, you will run commands from *inside the workload server*.
 Keep this connection active.